astraly-labs/Pragma/README.md

 STARKNET_NETWORK=alpha-goerli
 ```

 Then you can use the Starknet CLI to invoke the contract.
-For instance to get the price of ETH/USD first calculate the key by converting the string to the UTF-8 encoded felt `19514442401534788` (use `str_to_felt("ETH/USD")` util in `empiric.core.utils`).
+For instance to get the price of ETH/USD first calculate the key by converting the string to the UTF-8 encoded felt `19514442401534788` (use `str_to_felt("ETH/USD")` util in `pragma.core.utils`).
 Then run the following commands, replacing `<ORACLE_PROXY_ADDRESS>` with the address of the Oracle Proxy contract (see above):

 ```bash
 starknet call --address <ORACLE_PROXY_ADDRESS> --abi contracts/starknet/build/Oracle_abi.json --function get_spot_median --inputs 19514442401534788